Myrarust/Myra-Rust/index.md

 <html>
    <body>
       <p>
-         Again, and again, you read news articles or watch television programs about persons who were previously incarcerated, committing additional criminal acts after being released from prison.
-The question that we ask ourselves is, could these additional crimes have been prevented?
+         Often times persons who were previously incarcerated commit additional criminal acts after being released from prison.
+Many question, could these additional crimes be prevented?
 This project evaluates the performance of machine learning models to predict recidivism rates based off of demographic information.
-If we could determine who is likely to reoffend, this information could be used to make better decisions  on initial sentence lengths or at parole release boards.</p>
+If able to determine who is likely to reoffend, that information could be used to make better decisions at parole release boards or on initial sentence lengths.</p>
    </body>
    <body>
       <h3><a href="https://github.com/Myrarust/Myra-Rust/tree/main/Projects/Statistical%20Analysis%20of%20IVF%20Success%20Rates">Statistical Analysis of IVF Success Rates</a></h3>